lk-geimfari/lk-geimfari.github.io/_posts/2023-05-13-solid-python.md

 title: SOLID Principles for solid developers.
 date: 2023-05-06
 preview_img: solid.png
-description: In this article, we'll learn about SOLID principles and how to apply them in Python.
+description: In this article, we'll learn about SOLID principles and how to apply them in Python to write more flexible maintainable, and scalable code.
 published: true
 ---